SolidLabResearch/user-managed-access/README.md

 1. Run `yarn install` in the project root (this will automatically call `yarn build:all`).
 1. Run `yarn start:all`.

 This will boot up a UMA server and compatible Community Solid Server instance.

-You can then execute the happy UMA flow by executing `yarn script:flow` in a parallel terminal.
+You can then execute the following flows:

+- `yarn script:public`: `GET` the public `/alice/profile/card` without redirection to the UMA server;
+- `yarn script:private`: `PUT` some text to the private `/alice/private/resource.txt`, with redirection to the UMA server;
+- `yarn script:registration`: `POST`, `GET` and `DELETE` some text `/alice/public/resource.txt` without redirection to the UMA server, to test the correct creation and deletion of resource registrations on the UNA server.

+`yarn script:flow` runs all flows in sequence.

 ## Implemented features